srijan-paul/srijan-paul.github.io/injuly.in/src/now/index.md

 During the covid lockdown, I was developing an RPG game.
-Back then, I used to code on a windows machine, and would often share gameplay GIFs on discord servers.
+Back then, I used to code on a windows machine, and would often share gameplay GIFs on Discord servers.
 For this, I would use a nifty app called ScreenToGif.
 That was four years ago.
 Eventually, the lockdown passed.